HabanaAI/Model-References/PyTorch/examples/computer_vision/hello_world/README.md

 **Run training on 1 HPU:**

-On 1 HPU in lazy mode, run the following command:
+On 1 HPU in Lazy mode, run the following command:

 ```bash
 $PYTHON example.py